cogentrts/DataHubPythonAPI/README.md

 1. Ensure your DataHub instance is running, and accepting connections, for this example, on port 4502.
 If you need to install the DataHub, you can find it [here](https://cogentdatahub.com/download/).

-2. Navigate to the downloaded PythonDataHubAPI folder.
+2. Navigate to the downloaded DataHubPythonAPI folder.
 In here, there are 2 example files, PID.py, and TrendChart.py.

 3. Run PID.py, using bash:
 ```bash